-Differences in settings
+• Differences in settings

-Example 1: 'Lowest-' and 'medium-' quality alignment is used for initial model processing of DSLRs and GoPro imagery, respectively.
+Example 1: 'Lowest-' and 'medium-'quality alignment is used for initial model processing of DSLRs and GoPro imagery, respectively.
 This reflects a trade-off between computing time requirements, and the quality and utility of resultant sparse clouds, e.g.:

-- DSLR models: 'Lowest' quality sparse clouds (4-8 hours local processing) are sufficient to detect issues with alignment and are good predictors of 'high'-quality alignment rate (i.e. models with ≥ 80 % alignment at lowest quality generally have ≥ 80 % alignment at 'high' quality). - GoPro models: 'Lowest' quality sparse clouds are poor indicators of GoPro model issues and 'high'-quality alignment rate, therefore 'medium' quality alignment (6-10 hours local processing) is used.

-• Differences in processing steps and project structure
+- DSLR models: 'Lowest' quality sparse clouds (4-8 hours local processing using a laptop and ~2500 x 40 MP images) are sufficient to detect issues with alignment and are good predictors of 'high'-quality alignment rate (i.e. models with ≥ 80 % alignment at lowest quality generally have ≥ 80 % alignment at 'high' quality). - GoPro models: 'Lowest' quality sparse clouds are poor indicators of GoPro model issues and predictors of 'high'-quality alignment rate, therefore 'medium' quality alignment (6-10 hours local processing using a laptop and ~6000 x 20 MP images) is used. - Differences in processing steps and project structure